 Back in the 1950s a method of restoring shotgun barrels, which became known as ‘sleeving’, was developed.
 It was recognised as a safe and legitimate procedure by the proof authorities and guns subjected to this process were duly stamped ‘SLEEVED’ by the London or Birmingham proof house, once the work was complete.

-Teague lining offered an alternative to sleeving damascus barrels like this.
+Teague lining offered an alternative to sleeving damascus barrels.

 Sleeving involves cutting the old barrels off about 4” in front of the breech.
 New tubes are then machined, as are the old breech ends, and the two fitted together and welded into place.
 Tubes are then struck-up and polished before being blacked.
 The old ribs are re-laid and the effect is workmanlike if done the ‘budget’ way and just like new barrels if done properly, with the seam TIG welded so as to become invisible.
 The former costs under £1,000 and the latter around £3,000.